ankane/pghero/README.md

 ## TODO

-- better explanations on dashboard
+- show exactly which indexes to add
 - use `pg_stat_statements` extension for more detailed insights
-- poll for running queries
+- more detailed explanations on dashboard

 ## Thanks